Guo-Xiaoqing/ThresholdNet/README.md

 ### Well trained model:
 You could download the trained model from [Google Drive](https://drive.google.com/file/d/1JURhma-F5c6SVBoBoGwFYh6QAaVzy_-W/view?usp=sharing), which achieves 87.307% in Dice score on the [EndoScene testing dataset](https://www.hindawi.com/journals/jhe/2017/4037190/).
 Put the model in directory './models'.

+### Baseline model:
+We also provide some codes of baseline methods, including polyp segmentation models and mixup related data augmentation baselines.

 ## Citation:
 To be updated